hvvu2/memorotes-backup/README.md

 ## CSS (SCSS)

 ## React (React Hooks)
-#### useState: to store local states, such as note title, content, timestamp, etc.
+#### useState: Store local states, such as note title, content, timestamp, etc.
-#### useEffect: to execute conditional statements or codes, such as updating time, after rendering.
+#### useEffect: Execute conditional statements or codes, such as updating time, after rendering.
-#### useContext: to pass the local states to the sub components.
+#### useContext: Pass the local states to the sub components.
-#### useRef: to get the certain react-dom elements.
+#### useRef: Get the certain react-dom elements.

 ## Redux (Redux Toolkit)
-#### slice: to manage global states, such as UI and popups toggles, actions and reducers, so as to simplify the project structure.
+#### slice: Manage global states, such as UI and popups toggles, actions and reducers, so as to simplify the project structure.
-#### thunk: to handle async actions and simplify the main components.
+#### thunk: Handle async actions and simplify the main components.
-#### useDispatch: to dispatch an action to modify the global states.
+#### useDispatch: Dispatch an action to modify the global states.
-#### useSelector: to get the global states.
+#### useSelector: Get the global states.

 ## AJAX